Finteckinfo/FinPro/docs/whitepaper/FIN_WHITEPAPER.md

 ### 4.1 Utility

-FIN is intended to be used inside FinERP for:
+FIN is intended to be used inside FinPro for:

 - Funding project escrow balances
 - Paying workers, contractors, suppliers